anisul-Islam/javascript-documentation/README.md

 - What are the ways to add javascript?

+  - we can use `onload="alert('')"` in the body tag for demonstrating the ways of adding javascript.
   - **Inline JavaScript:**

   Inline JavaScript is directly embedded within an HTML document using the `<script>` tag.
 It's placed directly within the HTML code and typically used for small scripts or quick actions.